HTML table frame vs. CSS border

 Although changing the text is programmatically natural, this technique suffers from the fact that the hidden text is only in JavaScript, not in the table itself, so if you view it with a text-only browser, you don’t see the hidden text.

-document at once, but set the CSS display attribute to
+document at once, but set the CSS display

-block for only one, and to none for the others.
+for only one, and to none

 This is the first page of text